Laabam: Critical reception

 The Times of India wrote, "The film's narrative is quite fractured.
 Rather than moving from one incident to the other, here, it moves from one issue to the other at a rapid pace giving us a false sense of momentum."
 The Hindu called it "more a visual representation of a protagonist in a television programme [..] than a film".

 Home media

-The film is available on online streaming platform Netflix.
+The film began streaming on Netflix from October 2021.